2011 to present

-The new Miller Creative Quad, which began housing students in the Fall 2019 semester, is a mixed-use facility providing residence areas for students of all majors as well as space for music, film studies, and the new Windgate Museum of Art (slated to open in 2020).
+The new Miller Creative Quad, which began housing students in the Fall 2019 semester, is a mixed-use facility providing residence areas for students of all majors as well as space for music, film studies, and the new Windgate Museum of Art.

 Hendrix student-athletes continue to compete in NCAA Division III, with the College having become a founding member of the Southern Athletic Association.
 The number of intercollegiate sports teams stands at 21 with the groundwork for the debut of beach volleyball in 2020.